aligunesv/100projects100day/4-Digital-Clock/README.md

-# Digital Watch with HTML, CSS and JAVASCRIPT
+# Digital Clock with HTML, CSS and JAVASCRIPT

 In this project, I coded a real-time digital clock with html, css and javascript.
 When the user opens the site, the clock is automatically updated (hours, minutes, seconds) and can be displayed in real time.